ImperialBower/cardpack.rs/README.md

 Generic Deck of Cards Library in Rust

-The goal of this library is to be able to support the creation of card decks of various sizes and suites.
+The goal of this library is to be able to support the creation of card decks of various sizes and suits.
 Possibilities include:

 * [French Deck](https://en.wikipedia.org/wiki/French_playing_cards)
   * [Canasta](https://en.wikipedia.org/wiki/Canasta#Cards_and_deal)